-- No more than six pieces per show.
+- No more than three pieces per show.

 - Floor-standing pieces must have structure to keep it upright and allow visitors and school district personnel adequate passage in the hallway.

-- Gallery pedestals range from 10” x 10” to 18” x 18” and are offered on a first-come first-serve basis.
+- Gallery pedestals are 18” x 18” and are offered on a first-come first-serve basis.
 Multiple items can be placed on each pedestal.
 The Gallery Committee has the right to limit the number based on safety and aesthetics.